Homotopy groups of cubical sets: Introduction

 \section{Introduction}

 Cubical sets, introduced by Kan \cite{kan:abstract-homotopy-i,kan:abstract-homotopy-ii}, provide a convenient combinatorial model for the homotopy theory of spaces.
-A cubical set is a presheaf on the category $\Box$ of combinatorial cubes, just as a simplicial set is a presheaf on the category $\Delta$ of combinatorial simplicies.
+A cubical set is a presheaf on the category $\Box$ of combinatorial cubes (i.e.~a functor $\Box^\op \to \Set$), just as a simplicial set is a presheaf on the category $\Delta$ of combinatorial simplicies (a functor $\Delta^\op \to \Set$, respectively).
 While combinatorial simplices can be viewed as iterated joins of the interval, combinatorial cubes are an axiomatization of iterated products of the interval.

 The homotopy theory of simplicial sets is now well developed, with a detailed account given for example in \cite{goerss-jardine}.
 In this paper, we take a first step towards establishing a similar theory for cubical sets by defining homotopy groups of cubical sets and proving classical theorems about them.
-Specifically, we define homotopy groups of cubical Kan complexes and give equivalent characterizations thereof: \begin{enumerate} \item $\pi_n (X, x)$ is the set of connected components of the Kan complex $\Omega^n(X, x)$ of the $n$-iterated loop space of $(X, x)$; \item $\pi_n (X, x)$ is the set of homotopy classes of maps $\cube{n} \to X$ from the representable to $X$ that take the boundary to $x$; \item $\pi_n (X, x)$ is the set of pointed homotopy classes of pointed maps $\cube{n}/\bd \cube n \to X$; \item $\pi_n (X, x)$ is the set of pointed homotopy classes of pointed maps $\bd \cube {n+1} \to X$. \end{enumerate} We further establish that these homotopy groups agree with their analogues for topological spaces via the geometric realization functor.
+Specifically, we define homotopy groups of cubical Kan complexes and give equivalent characterizations thereof: \begin{enumerate} \item $\pi_n (X, x)$ is the set of path components of the Kan complex $\Omega^n(X, x)$ of the $n$-iterated loop space of $(X, x)$; \item $\pi_n (X, x)$ is the set of homotopy classes of maps $\cube{n} \to X$ from the representable to $X$ that take the boundary to $x$; \item $\pi_n (X, x)$ is the set of pointed homotopy classes of pointed maps $\cube{n}/\bd \cube n \to X$; \item $\pi_n (X, x)$ is the set of pointed homotopy classes of pointed maps $\bd \cube {n+1} \to X$, \end{enumerate} where for (1), we note that the empty cubical set has no path components, i.e.~$\pi_0(\varnothing) = \varnothing$.
+We further establish that these homotopy groups agree with their analogues for topological spaces via the geometric realization functor.
 We then go on to prove several classical results: preservation of products; commutativity of $\pi_n(X, x)$ for $n \geq 2$; the long exact sequence of a fibration; and Whitehead's theorem.

 Our development relies on techniques from abstract homotopy theory, specifically model categories \cite{quillen:homotopical-algebra} and fibration categories in the sense of Brown \cite{brown}.
 We take the existence of the Grothendieck model category structure on the category of cubical sets, established in \cite{cisinski:presheaves}, as a starting point of our work.